briandudey/100-days-of-code/r1-log.md

 ### R1D7
 Tomorrow is my test and I am incredibly nervous.
 I know I have tried my best to get all the information down in an incredibly short period of time.
 We'll see how things go tomorrow.
 Wish me luck!

+### R1D8
+Passed my test.
+I officially start bootcamp in one week.

+### R1D9
+Trying not to be overwhelmed by jQuery.
+I honestly still have no idea what "it" is.

+### R1D10
+JavaScript links to jQuery and can make changes to the DOM.
+Ummmm.
+Yeah.